-And in such states as California, Michigan and Missouri, garnishment regulations recently changed in ways that intensify employers' responsibilities regarding wage garnishments.
-If you miss garnishment deadlines or fail to garnish the proper amount, you can face penalties or even become responsible for the debt yourself.
+In such states as California, Michigan and Missouri, wage garnishment regulations have changed in ways that intensify employers' responsibilities regarding wage garnishments.
+If you miss wage garnishment deadlines or fail to garnish the proper amount, you can face penalties or even become responsible for the debt yourself.

 Regarding wage garnishment in general, the advantages of electronic processes are slowly being explored: speed, efficiency, reduction of human error and overall greater safety of data are all motivating factors.
 Though most firms still report tracking their garnishments with paper records, electronic communication is poised to increase dramatically in wage garnishment in the years to come, from monetary payment to the acceptance of electronic signatures on responses.